Cory Mills: Ethics investigation

 The board of the independent Office of Congressional Ethics investigated inconsistent financial statements in August 2024; their report stated "The OCE found that from January 2023 to present, Pacem Defense/ALS, has been actively contracting with the federal government, securing close to $1,000,000 in federal contracts for munitions and weapons, distributed to prisons across the country...Specifically, since January 9, 2024, 94 contracts have been awarded to entities owned by Rep. Mills."

 Mills denied wrongdoing and did not cooperate with the OCE's investigations, refusing to provide tax returns or explain the ownership structure of his companies.
 On March 27, 2025, the House Ethics Committee announced it would investigate Mills for violating federal laws and House rules that prohibit members of Congress from contracting with the government.

+On November 19, the House Ethics Committee announced it was forming an investigative subcommittee to investigate the previous allegations of fraud made against Mills, as well as two alleged incidents involving Mills' conduct with women.

 Personal life

-Mills is married to Rana Al Saadi, an Iraqi refugee who gained naturalized American citizenship and served in the first Trump administration.
+In 2014, Mills married Rana Al Saadi, an Iraqi refugee who gained naturalized American citizenship and served in the first Trump administration, which was his second marriage.
 Mills has two sons.
-Mills told Blaze Media in May 2025 that he and Saadi have been "going through divorce proceedings for 2.5 years and have been separated for three years".
-Mills also told a girlfriend that by the time they met in November 2021, Mills was still married, but separated from his wife.
+By 2015, Mills and Al Saadi were undergoing divorce proceedings.
+He began dating Lindsey Langston in 2021.
+Langston ended the relationship following his February 2025 arrest for assault.

 Mills has been residing in a luxury Maryland Avenue SW penthouse with a rent of per month.
 On January 22, 2025, the property manager provided Mills with a ledger showing Mills had consistently paid his rent late, racking up nearly in late fees over the previous 18 months.
-By July 2025, Mills faced eviction as he didn't pay more than in rent between March and July.
+By July 2025, Mills faced eviction as he did not pay more than in rent between March and July.

-Alleged assault
+Domestic assault

 On February 21, 2025, the Metropolitan Police Department of the District of Columbia announced they were investigating an alleged physical assault of a woman by Mills at his luxury penthouse.
 Although she listed the same address as her home, the woman was not Mills's wife.
 The police report describes Mills as her "significant other for over a year."
 According to the police report of the incident, the alleged victim stated that Mills "grabbed her, shoved her, and pushed her out of the door."
 Mills was not arrested because the alleged victim recanted details of the incident.

 On February 24, it was revealed that the Metropolitan Police Department sent an arrest warrant for Mills to interim U.S. Attorney for the District of Columbia Ed Martin on February 21, but, for unclear reasons, it was not signed by Martin.
 This led to MSNBC News Producer Steve Benen speculating that the arrest warrant was not signed because Martin wanted to "go easy on a Republican member of Congress as part of a broader political agenda".
 Mills has repeatedly denied any wrongdoing in the matter.